 Magnesium is an essential mineral that is needed for over 300 chemical reactions in our bodies.

-Magnesium is a cofactor nutrient for other minerals, including calcium and chromium, meaning these other minerals do not work efficiently without magnesium.
+Magnesium is a cofactor nutrient for other minerals, including calcium and chromium, meaning these other minerals don’t work efficiently without magnesium.

 As we get older, we need more of this mineral to support our bodies.
-This is especially important for women in perimenopause and menopause as it will help balance hormones and reduce the risk of osteoporosis and arthritis.
+This is especially important for women in per-menopause and menopause because it helps balance hormones and reduces the risk of osteoporosis and arthritis.

-Magnesium is so important that it crops up in many of my blogs.
-This one goes into more detail.
-I will explain signs and symptoms of deficiency to look out for and some magnesium-rich foods to introduce into your diet and daily dosages of supplements.
+In this article I’ll explain the signs and symptoms of magnesium deficiency and suggest some magnesium-rich foods to introduce into your diet and daily supplements.

-Whatever our age or stage in life, we all need to make sure we get enough magnesium, as it can be easily depleted through our lifestyle choices.
+Whatever our age or stage in life, we all need to make sure we get enough magnesium in our diet.

 Here are some signs of magnesium deficiency